 As many Houston residents have noticed, electronic health records have become very popular among medical providers.
 Just a few years ago, most doctors were using pen and paper during appointments, but most doctors now use a computer.
-There are many benefits to using electronic health records, but occasionally a medical error occurs because of them can lead to a claim for wrongful death.
+There are many benefits to using electronic health records, but occasionally a medical error occurs because of them which can lead to wrongful death.

 Source: aappublications.org, "Lessons learned from EHR-related medical malpractice cases", Richard L. Oken, Aug.
 8, 2016